SmartControllerJS/GottaGraduate/README.md

 The project revolves around the creation of a multiplayer game which will allow the users to interact and play with each other.
 It will allow for an engaging experience with no barrier of entry and hopefully let a wide audience take advantage of the experience.

 ### Aim of project
+The main aim of the project is to build an interactive game that takes advantage of the smartcontroller in a public environment.
+The game will allow users to scan a QR code and play the game with friends, acting as a catalyst for communication and engagement.

+Initially, the project was focused on building a generic game, but as development continued, a specific focus has been placed on making the game student friednly.
 ### Built With

 * [Phaser](https://phaser.io/)